What "beginner-friendly" means here

 Yes, it's big, but it's also forgiving.
 You're rewarded for experimenting, catching diverse teams, and exploring, rather than being forced to min-max every gym like a tournament match.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 A beginner-friendly nostalgia trip: play through the anime storyline.